 Qualified recipients receive a hot, midday meal delivered Monday through Friday to their door by an East Cooper Meals on Wheels volunteer.
 There is no charge for meals, and there is no wait list to receive meals.

 Recipients who live in the most isolated environments and have the greatest risk of hunger also receive a second daily meal for supper.
 Extra meals are delivered on Fridays to ensure proper nutrition over the weekend.
 Meals are prepared fresh daily by local providers, Lowcountry Food Bank and Senior Catering, as well as local restaurants.

 We also provide meals to people in outpatient care while recovering from transplant or surgery.
-Patnering with local hospitals and medical professionals, East Cooper Meals on Wheels aims to fill a critical need that falls on patients and their care givers during the recovery process.
-Doctors and nurses have been very supportive of the Blue Apron Meals program, well are that nutrition is a vital component to recovery and helping their patients avoid hospital readmission.
+Partnering with local hospitals and medical professionals, East Cooper Meals on Wheels aims to fill a critical need that falls on patients and their care givers during the recovery process.
+Doctors and nurses have been very supportive of the Feeding Friends program, understanding that nutrition is a vital component to recovery and helping their patients avoid hospital readmission.

 Questions or concerns?
 Contact us at firstname.lastname@example.org or (843) 881-9350.

 Many of our recipients already receive a warm mid-day meal as well as a second meal for dinner, but what about breakfast?
 Our volunteer drivers surveyed recipients on their routes to see who would benefit from healthy breakfast items.
 We discovered that many recipients were missing “the most important meal of the day.”
 Recipients who were in need are now receiving healthy breakfast items and getting a full day’s supply of food from East Cooper Meals on Wheels.

 A 30-day supply of supplemental nutrition drinks is delivered once a month to those recipients who need additional calories due to weight loss, difficulty chewing or low appetite.